46 Self-Employment Tax Deductions You Didn’t Know You Could Take

 Clothing with your company’s logo or uniforms worn exclusively for your work are deductible.
 But that doesn’t mean you can’t wear them outside of work as well.
 For example, YouTubers who create merch can deduct the costs of articles of clothing including hats, shirts, jackets, even if their logo appears on them.
 The cost of cleaning them is also deductible!
 The reasoning behind this is that clothing with logos on them can be considered a form of promotion, and promotions are deductible.
 This type of expense category is still considered under supplies.

-Those in the gig economy can deduct the cost of their car if purchased for business or they can deduct the Standard Mileage Rate, a method used to calculate depreciation.
+Those in the gig economy can deduct the cost of their vehicle if purchased for business or they can deduct the Standard Mileage Rate, a method used to calculate depreciation.
 The policy is that your car goes down in value the more you use it, so by continually using your vehicle, you’re losing money.
 Read IRS Publication 946, How to Depreciate Property for more information.
 You can also deduct the cost of fuel when using your vehicle.

 Fun note: You can actually deduct the cost of a bike if it was purchased in the tax year, or you can deduct the depreciating value of the bike.